Filmed in VIDECOLOR...

 - Interster: a South-African imitation of the series of Gerry Anderson made when they could not air Thunderbirds in their country.

 - Team America: World Police: a tribute to Thunderbirds made in "Supercrappymation", which includes a lot of Affectionate Parody of the silliness of marionettes.
 Ever wonder why there were never any martial arts in Captain Scarlet?
 Trey Parker and Matt Stone were apparently inspired to make it when they found out the Thunderbirds movie would not be using puppets and were disappointed.
+Many Thunderbirds fans consider it a rather better film than the officially licensed one as well.
+Some accounts suggest Gerry Anderson felt the same.

 - In the same vein, the British WW2 satire Jackboots on Whitehall.